KibaeKim/SectorTradingAlgorithm/README.md

 # SectorTradingAlgorithm

 This is a simple trading algorithm I discovered that operates on the Vanguard sector ETFs.
-This backdating algorithm provides on average a return of ~0.0878% return for each trading day, or ~24.85% annualized return assuming 253 trading days per year.
+This backdating algorithm provides on average a return of ~0.0878% for each trading day, or ~24.85% annualized return assuming 253 trading days per year.

 ## The Algorithm